cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 ## How to minimize number of unrecoverable errors

-Of course, hard failures in the programs we ship is also not ideal!
+Of course, hard failures in the programs we ship are not ideal!

-One way to reduce the risk of such failures is to keep the test coverage high for the code we write, ideally close to 100% line and branch coverage, i.e., every line and logical branch gets executed at least once in our test suite.
+One way to reduce the risk of such failures is to keep the test coverage high for the code we write, ideally close to 100% line and branch coverage, i.e., every line and logical branch gets executed at least once in our test suite which is run regularly and automatically.

 This way we catch most of the unrecoverable errors during development.
 In some industries, like automotive, aviation, or medical this is actually a legal requirement.

-But unfortunately, despite our best efforts, we cannot *completely* avoid failures in the programs we ship!
+But unfortunately, despite our best efforts, we cannot *completely* avoid catastrophic failures in the programs we ship!

 Even if we do everything right on our side, hardware can still fail and corrupt our memory.
 One fun example of this is the famous error in the Belgian election on the 18th of May 2003, where [one political party got 4096 extra votes](https://en.wikipedia.org/wiki/Electronic_voting_in_Belgium) due to what is believed to have been a cosmic ray flipping "a bit at the position 13 in the memory of the computer", essentially leading to 4096 more votes.

 <!-- Use Veritasium visualization for a bit flip -->

-This visualization is actually taken from this [excellent Veritasium video](https://www.youtube.com/watch?v=AaZ_RSt0KP8).
-Do give it a watch, it speaks about this and other similar cases much more in-depth!
+This visualization is actually taken from an [excellent Veritasium video](https://www.youtube.com/watch?v=AaZ_RSt0KP8) on this topic.
+Do watch it if you want to know more!

-With the knowledge that we cannot completely remove the risk of hitting an unrecoverable error in production, and that we also cannot just outright fail, in safety-critical systems, we often isolate components into separate processes or even separate hardware units, with watchdogs that can trigger recovery actions if one of our components suddenly crashes.
+With the knowledge that we cannot completely remove the risk of hitting an unrecoverable error in production, and that we also probably don't want our, say, flight software just randomly die during operation, in safety-critical systems, we often isolate components into separate processes or even separate hardware units, with watchdogs that can trigger recovery actions if one of our components suddenly crashes.

 This way we can have our cake and eat it at the same time: using `CHECK` minimizes the time-to-failure when a bug is encountered, while our fallback options keep the system safe as a whole even when certain components fail.

 That being said, this is a system architecture question and this topic is far beyond what I want to talk about today.
 In most non-safety-critical systems we do not need to think about these failure cases as deeply and we can usually just restart our program in case of a one-off failure.
-But, if you're interested in this topic, In an introductory lecture to the Self Driving Cars course at the University of Bonn that I've given some years ago I've dedicated a significant part towards the end of that lecture [to this topic](https://youtu.be/DtRktn4bVWg?si=DJuU8OjxtBcj5o2C).
-So do give it a watch if you're interested.
+But, if it sounds interesting to you, in an [introductory lecture to the Self Driving Cars course](https://youtu.be/DtRktn4bVWg?si=DJuU8OjxtBcj5o2C) at the University of Bonn, I've dedicated a significant part towards the end to this topic.

 # Recoverable errors: **handle and proceed**